Ali-Yazdani/GHT/README.md

 # GHT - Google Hacking Toolkit (GHT)

-This tool helps you to more easily be able to search in Google CODE BY Ali Yazdani -- https://github.com/Ali-Yazdani
+This tool helps you to more easily be able to search in Google.

+CODED BY Ali Yazdani -- https://github.com/Ali-Yazdani

 ## Tip:
 + To use several operators add + between operators